 When I first heard about these luxury treehouses, the Mohicans, out near Glenmont, Ohio (4.5 hour drive from Buffalo) I just thought it would be similar to a typical camping experience.
-Still slumming it, but you know… in a tree.
+Still roughing it, but you know… in a tree.
 Little did I know that these would be full on luxury treehouses with amenities just like you have at home.

 Each treehouse is unique in its own way and can accommodate all different size groups of people.
-There’s even cabins for much larger groups but the treehouses are, by far, the most unique element of the Mohicans.
+There are even cabins for much larger groups but the treehouses are, by far, the most unique element of the Mohicans.

-When preparing to drive out, I’d highly recommend having backup MapQuest directions because you will not get great cell service unless you’re at the Grand Barn.
+When preparing to drive out, I’d highly recommend having backup directions printed or written, because you likely will not get great cell service unless you’re at the Grand Barn.